BhupenderNayak/animated-fiesta/README.md

 # animated-fiesta
-So Ya it is a Bat ball stump game
+So ya it is a Bat ball stump game am a bit late in the party but will promise you wont regret